Alliance of White Abolitionists

 Building An Alliance

 We recognize that in building an alliance of white people who are laboring to abolish white dominance, we are staring at a blank canvas.
 That doesn’t scare us.
 Watch for our next AWA event here.
-You can also like our Facebook page for updates.
+You can also subscribe to our email list for updates.
 We are glad you are here and we invite you join us as we build the Alliance of White Abolitionists!
 Connection is the soil by which we can grow vulnerability, innovation, commitment, and collective power to abolish white dominance.
-If you are looking for more, we encourage you to join a cohort or webinar.
+If you are looking for more, we encourage you to join us here.

 If not us, then who?
 If not now, then when?